-Aylsham GNLP0311, 0595 and 2060 requires a primary school.
+Aylsham GNLP0311, 0595 and 2060 combined allocation requires a primary school.
 This will benefit children of primary school age.
+GNLP0596R allocates a 90 bed care unit/extra care housing.
+This would benefit older residents.
+AYL3 and AYL4 allocate land for employment use, which will provide opportunities for local employment.

-Harleston GNLP2136 requires care and community facilities, HAR5 requires health and community facilities.
+Harleston GNLP2136 requires care housing, older persons' housing and community facilities, HAR5 requires health and community facilities.
 These facilities would benefit older people and those with poor health as well as the wider population.
+HAR5, HAR6 and HAR7 allocate land for employment use, which will provide opportunities for local employment.